The Consensus Trap: Dissecting Subjectivity and the "Ground Truth" Illusion in Data Annotation

-A critical synthesis of these cross-conference trends reveals a fundamental divide: while technical streams provide the mechanisms for calculating agreement, the solutions for preserving the human voice and navigating subjectivity seem to emerge from the sociology and humanities domains.
-Core technical streams tend to treat the "human-in-the-loop" as a sensor whose output must be optimized for model convergence.
-This approach assumes that with enough data or better math, a singular "truth" can be recovered.
-However, as our findings demonstrate, purely mathematical aggregation often results in a "manufactured cleanliness" that erases the very nuance required for social safety.
-By contrast, the sociological perspective recognizes that data is a situated artifact rather than a raw resource.
-The move from `extraction' to `stewardship' requires an interpretative methodology that technical streams alone cannot provide.
-Sociology provides the necessary situated imagination to see that for subjective human experiences, such as safety, toxicity, or identity, the "correct" label is not a statistical average, but a distribution of lived realities.
-Therefore, the future of the field depends on a paradigm shift: treating data work not as an invisible technical nuisance, but as a site of social negotiation where the goal is not to eliminate disagreement, but to make it legible.
+A critical synthesis across venues reveals a structural divide: technical streams supply mechanisms for calculating agreement, but solutions for preserving the human voice consistently emerge from sociology and the humanities.
+Technical approaches tend to treat the "human-in-the-loop" as a sensor to be optimized for model convergence, assuming that with sufficient data or better mathematics, a singular truth can be recovered.
+Our findings show the opposite: purely mathematical aggregation produces a "manufactured cleanliness" that erases the very nuance required for social safety.
+The sociological perspective reframes this entirely.
+Data is a situated artifact, not a raw resource, and the shift from extraction to stewardship requires interpretive methodology that technical streams alone cannot supply.
+For subjective domains (safety, toxicity, identity etc.) the "correct" label is not a statistical average but a distribution of lived realities.
+The future of the field therefore depends on treating data work not as an invisible technical nuisance but as a site of social negotiation, where the goal is not to eliminate disagreement but to make it legible.